Techtonica/curriculum/databases/mongo-db.md

 "$lt" was used earlier to filter out which documents you deleted.
 MongoDB's documentation has a page on [Operators](https://docs.mongodb.com/manual/reference/operator/query/).
 What type of operator is "$lt"?

-Operators can be used to the only filter what you remove, or what you find.
+Operators can be used to filter what you want to include and what you want to exclude.
 For example, `db.classmated.find({"month": {$lt: 6}})` will output anyone born before July (if you set your_birthmonth "July" as 6; because January is 0 in DateTime).
 You will be testing some of it next.

 Open up the MongoDB daemon and shell again, create a database named "filterData".
 Create a collection named "zoo".
 Create at least 3 documents in the following format: `{"type": "lion", "name": "Suzy", "age": 10}`.
 Look at MongoDB's Operator page and find at least one operator other than Comparison Operator (which $lt was), and then test it out in the zoo collection.